 Marula oil vs Argan oil - Similarities

-- They are both full of antioxidants that fight the signs of aging.
+- Both full of antioxidants that fight the signs of aging.

-- Vitamin E is present in both, supporting the skin in healing and repair.
+- Both rich in Vitamin E, supporting the skin in healing and repair.

-- Both oils contain plant sterols, natural compounds found in fruit and vegetables that boost epidermal moisture retention when consumed and strengthen the protective skin barrier when applied topically to the skin.
+- Both oils contain plant sterols - natural compounds found in fruit and vegetables that boost epidermal moisture retention when consumed and strengthen the protective skin barrier.

 Marula oil vs Argan oil - Differences